-Urinary incontinence has far reaching consequences not only on a person’s physical health but also on the mental condition.
-Embarrassment, stigmatization, isolation, demoralization and depression are common in these patients.
-Urinary incontinence is also associated with an increased number of falls, urinary tract infections and skin breakdown.
-The economic burden of the disease is also considerable as it often leads to premature admission of the patient to nursing home.
+Urinary incontinence has far-reaching consequences not only on a person’s physical health but also on the mental condition.
+Embarrassment, stigmatization, isolation, demoralization, and depression are common in these patients.
+Urinary incontinence is also associated with an increased number of falls, urinary tract infections, and skin breakdown.
+The economic burden of the disease is also considered as it often leads to premature admission of the patient to a nursing home.

 There are three basic types of urinary incontinence: